maya-mp/Power_Hour/README.md

           Also, if the general_info.py is updated or more data is added to dream_data.json, save the files before re-running the script if you desire to access the newly inputted terms or dreams.

+          Finally, if you set the mode to input and enter a dream that does not have overlapping terms with general_info.py no analysis will be returned as returned in the terminal.
+Feel free to test whatever dream input you might want to run.
+If not, here is some good sample code.
+Make sure to paste as a single line or an error will occur:

+          I woke up at 3 am.
+A particulary supernatural time said to be when the spirits are most active.
+In my dream, I was in my bathroom and turned the shower on.
+While the water was heating up, I was shaving in the mirror.
+          When I looked up to rinse my face, a skeleton was in the mirror looking back at me.
+I jumped in fear as the skeleton slowly turned into a more human-like decayed ghost.
+The spirit did not seem friendly.
+It jumped out of the mirror and I was being chased around my house by the ghost.

 Attribution: